Bonsai Mary

 Propagating Ficus abutilifolia is an exciting way to grow your collection or share this captivating plant with fellow gardening enthusiasts.
 There are several methods you can use to propagate your Ficus abutilifolia, including stem cuttings and air layering.

-Stem cuttings: Take a 6-8 inch stem cutting from a healthy Ficus abutilifolia plant.
-Remove the lower leaves, leaving only a few near the tip.
 Dip the cut end in rooting hormone and place it in a container filled with a well-draining potting mix.
 Keep the soil moist and place the container in a warm, humid location.
-In a few weeks, roots will begin to develop, and you can transfer the cutting to a larger pot.

-Air layering: Select a healthy branch on your Ficus abutilifolia and make a small incision in the bark.
-Dust the area with rooting hormone and wrap it with moist sphagnum moss.
 Cover the moss with plastic wrap and secure it with a twist tie.
 Keep the moss moist and wait for roots to develop.
 Once roots have formed, carefully cut below the root ball and plant it in a container.

 Quick Care Overview for Ficus abutilifolia